grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 This is not only faster but reflects the {{< newtabref href="http://www.e-cartouche.ch/content_reg/cartouche/graphics/en/html/Screen_learningObject3.html" >}}coordinate system software most commonly uses{{</ newtabref >}}.

 ### Maintaining Game State
-The map stays constant throughout the runtime of the program, but the player's position and angle changes.
+The map stays constant throughout the runtime of the program, but the player's position and angle change.
 Because WASM-4 calls `update` on each frame the only way to store our game state across frames is via something like Rust's {{< newtabref href="https://doc.rust-lang.org/reference/items/static-items.html">}}`static mut`{{</ newtabref >}}.
-Because `static mut` is {{< newtabref href="https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html" >}}`unsafe`{{</ newtabref >}} we should consolidate our game logic and state in a single `struct` so we minimize the number of times we modify our state throught `static mut`.
+Because `static mut` is {{< newtabref href="https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html" >}}`unsafe`{{</ newtabref >}} we should consolidate our game logic and state in a single `struct` so we minimize the number of times we modify our state through `static mut`.

 Only three variables are required to describe the player's view: the X and Y position and viewing angle.
 ```rust